Women working on computer in kitchen

 How are annuities taxed?

-Annuities are taxed similarly to the income you earn with traditional IRAs; the investment gains aren’t taxed while it accumulates.
+Annuities are taxed similarly to a traditional IRA; the investment gains aren’t taxed while it accumulates.
 Once you withdraw money, you’re responsible for paying taxes on the growth.

 What are the pros and cons of annuities?

-The pros of annuities include the ability to provide a guaranteed form of income that can help you manage costs over your lifetime, especially in retirement.
+Annuities offer the benefit of providing a guaranteed form of income that can help you manage costs over your lifetime, especially in retirement.
 Fixed annuities also offer a guaranteed rate of return, which provides protection for conservative investors who don’t want to accept the risk of uncertain markets.
 In addition to income guarantees, there are also death benefit guarantees.

 Are annuities right for you?

-The best way to know if an annuity would be a good addition to your retirement portfolio is to talk to an investment or tax advisor who understands your financial situation from an income and taxation perspective.
-An investment advisor can help you buy an annuity, completing the paperwork and submitting the application to the insurance company on your behalf.
+The best way to know if an annuity would be a good addition to your retirement portfolio is to talk to a tax or financial advisor who understands your financial situation from an income and taxation perspective.
+A financial advisor can help you buy an annuity, completing the paperwork and submitting the application to the insurance company on your behalf.

 4 investment options to help generate retirement income